How to Create an Email Footer: Design Best Practices and Examples

 Credit Copy Contributors

-For most news digests, it’s considered good style to mention copy authors in the footer.
+For most news digests, it’s considered a good style to mention copy authors in the footer.
 If you send newsletters that include copy pieces written by different people, don’t forget to include their names as well.

 Use a Contrast Background